Mobile is no stranger to celebrations, and St. Patrick’s Day is no exception – especially with our Alabama Leprechaun!

 The original story featured an amateur sketch that gained popularity.

-The sketch was later auctioned off and sold for almost $1,100, and the proceeds went to the American Cancer Society’s Relay for Life.
+The sketch was later auctioned off and sold for almost $1,100, and the proceeds went to the American Cancer Society’s Relay for Life (love it).

 While the original story occurred more than 15 years ago, the legend of the Crichton leprechaun is still a famous story during St. Patrick’s day every year as more and more people see the video for the first time.